baldurk/renderdoc/docs/getting_started/faq.rst

 The complete details of the analytics can be found in the page about :doc:`../behind_scenes/analytics`, but the brief outline is that RenderDoc records data **only in the replay program** and does not record any data that is specific to any captured programs.
 The data recorded is primarily boolean flags indicating whether or not a given feature, API, or platform is used or not.
 You can see the precise list of data gathered on your current RenderDoc build in the settings menu under the :guilabel:`Anonymous Analytics` section.

 The analytics data is summarised and transmitted securely and anonymously to RenderDoc's server.
-The aggeregated statistics are available for anyone to see at `the analytics homepage <https://renderdoc.org/analytics>`_.
+The aggregated statistics are available for anyone to see at `the analytics homepage <https://renderdoc.org/analytics>`_.

 Enabling the analytics is greatly appreciated, if you have any concerns about the data gathered you can choose to manually verify each report before it's submitted.